Adelaide Motorsport Festival

-The Adelaide Motorsport Festival is an annual motorsport event first held in 2014 using a shortened [1.6 km (0.87 mi)] version of the former Australian Grand Prix (held in Adelaide from 1985 to 1995) and the Adelaide 500 race track within Victoria Park / Pakapakanthi, in the south-eastern parklands of the South Australian capital of Adelaide.
+The Adelaide Motorsport Festival is an annual motorsport event first held in 2014 using a shortened [1.6 km (0.87 mi)] version of the former Australian Grand Prix (held in Adelaide from 1985 to 1995) and Adelaide 500 race track within Victoria Park / Pakapakanthi, in the south-eastern parklands of the South Australian capital of Adelaide.
+The event has attracted the likes of Valtteri Bottas, Damon Hill, Guenther Steiner, Liam Lawson, David Croft, Ivan Capelli, Stefan Johansson, Pierluigi Martini, David Brabham, Craig Lowndes, Hayden Paddon and more, with categories at the event including Formula 1, V8 Supercars, Heritage Touring Cars and more, taking to the track in demonstration runs.

 History

-The Adelaide Motorsport Festival was created and is run by event director Tim Possingham, a motorsport fan and competitor, celebrating all forms of motoring and motorsport.
+The Adelaide Motorsport Festival was created by the Sporting Car Club of SA with Tim Possingham engaged to deliver the event and was run by the club from 2014 until 2018.

-The inaugural event was held on April 12 to 13 in 2014 before switching to late November/early December, at a similar time to when the Australian Grand Prix was held in Adelaide.
+The Adelaide Motorsport Festival is held the week before the Australian Grand Prix.
 Using the section of the track within Victoria Park / Pakapakanthi, which includes the Pit Straight and Senna Chicane, a section of Wakefield Road was used to create a 1.6km circuit.
 The surrounding parklands contains the pit paddock area, vehicle displays, catering and VIP areas operated by car brands including Ferrari, Audi, BMW, Aston Martin and Porsche.

-The first event in 2014 attracted a small crowd of 1800 people, growing to in excess of 45,000 in 2018.
+The first event in 2014 attracted a small crowd of 1800 people, growing to in excess of 50,000 in 2024.

 The event did not run from 2019 to 2021 due to state government funding cuts.
+At this time the club sold the event to Tim Possingham, an entrepreneur and motorsport competitor of some 40 years.
 In the run up to the 2022 South Australian state election, opposition leader Peter Malinauskas announced that the Adelaide Motorsport Festival and the Adelaide 500 would be revived if he was elected as state premier.

-After winning the 2022 state election, Malinauskas announced the Adelaide Motorsport Festival would return on November 23-27, 2022.
-The event was rescheduled to March 24-26, 2023.
+After winning the 2022 state election, Malinauskas announced the Adelaide Motorsport Festival would return with the 2023 edition running on March 25 and 26 and subsequently the 2024 event ran on March 16 and 17.
+The 2025 event was held on the weekend of March 8 and 9 as the event continues to run the week before the Australian Grand Prix in Melbourne each year, with the 2026 event slated for the weekend of February 28 and March 1.

-Format
+Event

-The Adelaide Motorsport Festival consists of a Super Sprint competition, demonstration track events and displays of collectable, historic and vintage cars and a street party.
-It also includes the Adelaide Rally, a four-day tarmac rally through the Adelaide Hills and surrounding areas with community event lunch stops.
+The Adelaide Motorsport Festival consists of demonstration track events and displays of modern, collectable, historic and vintage cars in Victoria Park along with the Gouger Street Party.